ortall0201/Spotify_Classification_genres/README.md

 |       ├── dataset.csv # Raw dataset (used in Researcher A's notebook for overview)

+│       ├── final_clean_dataset.csv # Preprocessed dataset after preliminary EDA (This is the file after initial EDA, the same as initial EDA in notebook B)

-│       ├── final_clean_dataset.csv # Preprocessed dataset after preliminary EDA (used in Researcher A's notebook)
+│       ├── clean_engeneered_dataset.csv # Preprocessed dataset after preliminary EDA + aditional cleanup + Feature engeneering (used in Researcher A's notebook for the Model training process, which is the comparison between models in different given parameters + evaluation before ensemble)

 │    ├── raw_data/